 B. Area of Research

-This research will demonstrate how a machine learning algorithm can effectively identify wide variety of anomalies in vessel dimensions, identification, ship to ship networking, movement behaviors in an Automated Identification System (AIS) database.
+This research will demonstrate how a machine learning algorithm can effectively identify a wide variety of anomalies in vessel dimensions, identification, ship to ship networking, and movement behaviors in an Automated Identification System (AIS) database.
 By analyzing this data through machine learning, we can show a whole new field of possibility for maritime security by supplying them with additional tools to enable better security procedures out at sea and ports.
 Machine learning is now being used across all fields of technology and the United States Department of Defense can benefit greatly by this implementation.
 Sea-going vessels are notorious for using spoofing technologies to alter AIS data.
 This thesis will involve development of an algorithm that can spot these anomalies and categorize vessels as seen fit.

 The title of this thesis will be: The Impact of Machine Learning on AIS Data.